-On December 20, 2020, we entered into the December 2020 Exchange Agreement with the Deerfield Lenders.
-Under the December 2020 Exchange Agreement, the Deerfield Lenders have agreed to participate in, and we will provide each other holder of a the Senior Secured Notes party to the Deerfield Facility Agreement, or the Holders, that (a) upon closing of this offering, we will make the Deerfield Debt Repayment as a cash pre-payment of a portion of principal amount of the Senior Secured Notes to the Holders party to the December 2020 Exchange Agreement in an aggregate amount equal to \$25.0 million, plus accrued interest if such payment is made on or after January 1, 2021; provided that such amount may be increased on a pro rata basis if any Holders, other than the Deerfield Lenders, choose to participate in the transactions contemplated under the December 2020 Exchange Agreement or with the prior written consent of us and the Deerfield Lenders, and (b) subject to the satisfaction or waiver of certain conditions specified in the December 2020 Exchange Agreement, including the making of the Deerfield Debt Repayment, issue shares of our Series B-2 Preferred Stock and warrants exercisable for shares of our common stock, or the Exchange Warrants, in exchange for the cancellation of the principal amount of the Senior Secured Notes owned by the Holders party to the December 2020 Exchange Agreement in an aggregate amount equal to the Deerfield Debt Repayment, plus the Q4 PIK Interest Payment (as defined in the December 2020 Exchange Agreement), with such transaction referred to as the Exchange.
-Upon payment of the Deerfield Debt Repayment and completion of the Exchange, we anticipate that the aggregate principal amount of the outstanding indebtedness held by the Holders under the Deerfield Facility Agreement will be no greater than approximately \$18.3 million.
+In December 2020, we entered into the December 2020 Exchange Agreement, which was amended on December 24, 2020.
+Under the December 2020 Exchange Agreement, the Deerfield Lenders, DSC and Kingdon, or, collectively, the Holders, and we have agreed that (a) upon closing of this offering, we will make the Debt Payment as a cash pre-payment of a portion of principal amount of the Senior Secured Notes and the Deerfield Note to the Holders in an aggregate amount equal to approximately \$30.3 million, plus accrued interest if such payment is made on or after January 1, 2021; and (b) subject to the satisfaction or waiver of certain conditions specified in the December 2020 Exchange Agreement, including the making of the Debt Payment, issue shares of our Series B-2 Preferred Stock and warrants exercisable for shares of our common stock, or the Exchange Warrants, in exchange for the cancellation of a portion of the principal amount of the Senior Secured Notes and Deerfield Note owned by the Holders in an aggregate amount equal to the Debt Payment, plus the Q4 PIK Interest Payment (as defined in the December 2020 Exchange Agreement), with such transaction referred to as the Exchange.
+Upon payment of the Debt Payment and completion of the Exchange, we anticipate that the aggregate principal amount of the outstanding indebtedness held by the Holders under the Deerfield Facility Agreement will be approximately \$7.6 million.